KeilainMan/Concentration-Calculator/README.md

   If you want to use differen parameters (e.g. peak height) you can also apply them in the scope of this calculator.
 All formulas just work from numbers and the UI is customized for the use e.g. peak area and choosen units (ng, ml, mg, ng/g).

 ### Export
-When you start the calculation process you have to choose one export system:
+When you start the calculation process you have to choose one export system:<br>
 ![alt text](https://github.com/KeilainMan/Concentration-Calculator/blob/main/assets/readme_pics/calibration_button.png "Calibration Button")

 Export as txt: